charignon/otpCSnode/README.md

 One time pad in coffee script
 =========

-We have two computers called HostA and HostB, let's say that the ssh server is on HostB.
-Let's say that out of the 100Mb key, we want to use the last 50Mb for the server and the first 50Mb for the client.
+Assuming two hosts called HostA and HostB, and a ssh server on HostB.
+Out of the 100Mb key, we want to use the last 50Mb for the server and the first 50Mb for the client.

 On HostB we start the encryption server:
 ```